Blog Page Placeholder

 Beloved Parishioners,

-Have you ever considered that your baptism was not just a ceremony, but a consecration—a setting apart for something sacred?
-Today, beloved parishioners, I wish to draw our hearts to this powerful truth, namely: that we are a people consecrated to prayer.
-This consecration began the day we were plunged into the waters of Baptism.
+I wish to draw our hearts to this powerful truth, namely: that we are a people consecrated to prayer.
+And this consecration began the day we were plunged into the waters of Baptism.

 Continue